 Other tools that may be employed to apply joint compound include tissue paper, old rags, and specially designed deep-nap rollers.
-In addition, you can also try rolling on the compound with a standard paint roller before artfully removing some of the material you have added.
+In addition, you can also try texturing walls by rolling on the compound with a standard paint roller before artfully removing some of the material you have added.
 Because compound has a forgiving nature, feel free to experiment with whichever technique you find the most promising.
 In all cases, let the compound dry thoroughly before you proceed to paint.
 Depending on local humidity, drying may take as long as 24 hours.
 To speed the process, aim a fan toward the wall surface on which you have been working.

 Many of the major paint manufacturers offer a line of textured paints.
 Such products work similarly to drywall mud, but because they are comparatively more difficult to remove, they require greater precision.

 For example, when using textured paint, you must work quickly to cover the entire surface before the coat dries.
 If one area dries before you’ve covered the next, rigid lines may appear at their intersection.

 Related: How To: Paint EVERYTHING

 That said, textured paint goes on simply with a standard paint roller and a brush to cut in at edges and corners.
 Two coats are typically needed, one for the base and another as the finishing layer.